1. Parties and the Agreement

 - that Supplier may from time to time add New Modules to the Service to expand the offerings of the Service;

-- that any New Modules incorporated into the Service by Supplier may result in Customer being required to pay Additional Fees to utilise the New Modules; and
+- that any New Modules incorporated into the Service by Supplier may result in Customer being required to pay Additional Fees to utilize the New Modules; and

-- that it shall be Customer’s responsibility to review any updates to these Terms of Service in connection with Customer’s acceptance of the New Modules, and that Customer’s continued use of the Service shall constitute Customer’s acceptance of any modifications to the Terms of Service pursuant to clause 4.
+- that it shall be Customer’s responsibility to review any updates to these Terms of Service in connection with Customer’s acceptance of the New Modules.
+Customer’s continued use of the Service shall constitute Customer’s acceptance of any modifications to the Terms of Service pursuant to clause 1.4.

 3.8 Hosting: Customer acknowledges and agrees that: